pierreroudier/asdreader/README.md

   plot(type = 'l')
 ```

 This package has been developed working on `*.asd` files in version 8 (that's my setup), along with some of the documentation that can be found online.
+It could probably become better with help from people with different setups/file format versions.

 Contributions welcome!